I can’t get no, satisfaction???

 It is far too common for sexual satisfaction in long-term relationships to take a nosedive.
 The good news is, we know what to do about it.
 The bad news is many people are too lazy and complacent to do it.
 (As a couples therapist, I see this often.)

-The great thing is, none of the behaviors that represent sexual communal strength require a personality transplant or the acquisition of some amazing skill.
-The behaviors simply require willingness.
+The great thing is, none of the behaviours that represent sexual communal strength require a personality transplant or the acquisition of some amazing skill.
+The behaviours simply require willingness.

 Are you and your partner willing to pursue sexual activities that the other enjoys?

 Are you and your partner willing to try to understand and meet the other’s sexual needs?

 I’m not sure I can totally agree with his assessment that people are too, “Lazy and complacent,” to do the work needed to have a satisfying sex life — exhaustion and children may play an ever so ‘slight’ role here as well…